Age (AGEP, AGE10P, AGE5P, IFAGEP)

 2 Age imputed

-In 2016 the ABS introduced a new approach to age imputations.
-Improvements were made to the age imputation methodology to improve processing efficiency and data quality.
-The new age imputation methodology uses a two step procedure together with age bounding rules to impute age.
-First, a linear regression model is used to model the likely age of recipients so as to rank their tendency be either younger or older.
-This ranking is then used in combination with other reported characteristics to impute an appropriate age value to recipients from similar individuals in the responding population.
+For 2016 Census data, the ABS introduced a new approach for age imputation.
+This methodology addressed data quality concerns with imputed age records in 2011 Census data and improved processing efficiency.
+A two step procedure was implemented together with age bounding rules to impute age.
+First, a linear regression model was used to model the likely age of recipients and rank their tendency be either younger or older.
+This ranking was then used in combination with other reported characteristics to impute an appropriate age value to recipients from similar individuals in the responding population.

 A question relating to Age has been asked at every Census since 1911.
 Since 2006, respondents have had the option to report either Date of Birth or Age in years.
 No changes were made for 2016.